My personal running blog

-I would run at the gym, on the track, through Central Park surrounded by so many inspiring runners in this amazing city full of inspiring athletes.
-No, I wasn’t running to lose weight anymore – I was running because I enjoyed it and my goal was to become a competitive runner here in New York.
-By that time I started this running blog.
-Sharing my emotions, goals and accomplishments with my followers motivated me even more.
+I started running at the gym, on the track, in Central Park, the West Side Highway, always surrounded by so many inspiring runners in this amazing city full of aspiring athletes.
+At that point, I wasn’t running to lose extra pounds anymore.
+Running had become a part of my daily routine.
+A few years later I founded my own business “Runningbrina” and started this blog.
+Sharing my emotions, goals, and accomplishments with my audience motivated me even more.

 I eventually got involved in the amazing running community in the city.
 Running in New York is a culture that you have to experience yourself.
 It’s like a big family with many different running groups and individuals from all over the world.
 Not even talking about the running events that are happening in the city almost every weekend.

 From a 5K to the marathon distance